Originally Published Dec. 20, 2020.

 Folks who live with an attitude of gratitude are more likely to show kindness, even when others act negatively.
 Research by the University of Kentucky shared that study participants who scored higher in showing gratitude were less likely to react vengefully, even when they received negative feedback.

 In life and especially in leadership, you’re going to experience loads of negative feedback from people who want to see you fail.
 In these moments, you gotta hold your head up high and take the high road.
-A true leader doesn’t have the time or see the need to retaliate.
+A true leader doesn’t have the time or even see the need to retaliate.

 Gratitude Can Improve Your Sleep